shihanmilinda7/shihanmilinda7/README.md

 ### Hi there, I'm Milinda Ruberu 👋

-- 🔭 I’m a final year student of University of Colombo
+- 🔭 Bachelor of Science Honours in Electronics and Information Technology
-- 🌱 I’m reading electronics & IT in the faculty of Science
+- 🌱 Faculty of Science, University of Colombo

 ### Contact with me